Kinds of types in Scala, part 3: embedding some more info in a type

 game2.getCards.head) // fails!

-To create a path-dependent type, all we need is to declare a type inside another type!
+To create a path-dependent type, all we need to do is declare a type inside another type!
 It doesn’t have to be a class:

 class X {